Lecture: Thursday, August 28th, 6 p.m.

-Community Event: UAB presents Amanda Browder: “Magic Chromacity.”
-In the first joint project for UAB’s Cultural Corridor, the Alys Stephens Performing Arts Center, the Department of Art and Art History, and the College of Arts and Sciences’ new Abroms-Engel Institute for the Visual Arts together have commissioned fabric artist Amanda Browder to create “Magic Chromacity.”
-In collaboration with local community members, Browder will use recycled and donated fabric to create large-scale art pieces adorning both the AEIVA and ASC buildings for one week.
+In the first joint project for UAB’s Cultural Corridor, the Alys Stephens Performing Arts Center, the Department of Art and Art History, and the College of Arts and Sciences’ new Abroms-Engel Institute for the Visual Arts commissioned Browder to create “Magic Chromacity.”
+The vast artworks Browder is creating use recycled and donated materials collected in Birmingham and Brooklyn, New York, and will adorn the AEIVA and ASC buildings for one week.
 These huge, vibrant, quiltlike works will allow the buildings, which face each other on 10th Avenue South, to reflect and complement each other while also serving as individual installations.